hsutter/cppfront/README.md

 - **The [cppfront regression tests](https://github.com/hsutter/cppfront/tree/main/regression-tests)** which show dozens of working examples, each with a`.cpp2` file.
 In the `/test-results/` subdirectory you can see the `.cpp` file that each is translated to.
 Each filename briefly describes the language features the test demonstrates (e.g., contracts, parameter passing, bounds safety, type-safe `is` queries and `as` casts, initialization safety, and generalized value capture including in function expressions ('lambdas'), postconditions, and string interpolation).
 - The list of papers and talks below.

-## Papers and talks derived from this work (presented in today's syntax)
+## Papers and talks derived from this work (presented in current syntax)

 Here are the ISO C++ papers and CppCon conference talks I've given since 2015 that have been derived from this work, in the order that I brought each piece forward.
 Most of the details in the materials below are still current with only incremental updates, apart from the specific syntax of course.